A steady increase in median property prices over a five-year period in the suburb translates to a 7.97% capital gain.

 The augmented property values in the suburb are trailing behind the territorial average of 3.28% in 2016.

 On the other hand, based on current median home prices for the suburb, Real estate investors could earn a rental income of $367.5.

 Home owners selling their properties and realtors in HOPE VALLEY usually have to wait an average of 64.5 days days before their assets are lifted off the market.

-Figures from the previous quarter show that capital gains for real estate buyers in HOPE VALLEY are high, as opposed to average gains per annum over the past five years.
+Figures from the previous quarter show that capital gains for real estate buyers in HOPE VALLEY are low, as opposed to average gains per annum over the past five years.

 HOPE VALLEY, 5090 in SA belongs to the local government area of Tea Tree Gully.